Kiilto involved in work to save the Baltic Sea

 We want to inspire others who care for the sea and the environment to do good together.
 Now it’s easier than ever: take part by joining our photo challenge.
 Each image posted in social media and marked with the #kiiltoforthebalticsea tag increases the amount of our donation to the John Nurminen Foundation, in addition to our annual support.

-There are three different themes to choose from to take the photo of:
+There are three different themes to choose from to take the photo of.
+You can also take a more creative approach and join with other photos that celebrate our beautiful nature:

 - Enjoying a Baltic Sea friendly menu, at a restaurant or self-made